irzu/ReduxBoilerplate/README.md

-# react-redux-typescript boilerplate and tutorial
+# redux-toolkit tutorial based on vite-react boilerplate

 This tutorial introduces a simple boilerplate featuring a community opinionated stack including: